Adam Graves: Detroit Red Wings

+Edmonton Oilers

 On November 2 of the 1989-90 campaign, Graves was involved in a trade with the Edmonton Oilers.
-Along with Graves, the Oilers received Petr Klima, Joe Murphy and Jeff Sharples in exchange for Jimmy Carson, Kevin McClelland and Edmonton's fifth-round draft pick in the 1991 NHL Entry Draft.
-The trade was lamented at the time in Edmonton —- the high-scoring Klima had run-ins with the law and a history of substance abuse, Sharples was coming off a shoulder injury, and Murphy and Graves were considered to be underachievers given their high draft status.
+Along with Graves, the Oilers received Petr Klima, Joe Murphy and Jeff Sharples in exchange for Jimmy Carson, Kevin McClelland and Edmonton's fifth-round draft pick in the 1991 NHL entry draft.
+The trade was lamented at the time in Edmonton, as the high-scoring Klima had run-ins with the law alongside a history of substance abuse, while Sharples was coming off a shoulder injury, and both Murphy and Graves were considered to be underachievers given their high draft status.
 Red Wings general manager Jim Devellano was reluctant to part with Graves, but felt that obtaining Detroit-area native Carson was worth it.
-Graves would go on to score 11 points in the playoffs, en route to defeating the Boston Bruins for the Edmonton Oilers' fifth Stanley Cup.
+He had nine goals and 12 assists in 63 games played for the Oilers that year.
+In the 1990 Stanley Cup playoffs, Graves delivered eleven points in 22 games, which included the opening goal in both game one and game two of the Final against the Boston Bruins as the Oilers won the series in five games, making Graves a Stanley Cup champion.
+Graves had seven goals and 18 assists in 76 games for the 1990-91 season with 127 penalty minutes as the Oilers were eliminated in the Conference Finals.

+New York Rangers

-Graves spent two seasons with the Oilers before they allowed him to leave as a free agent at the conclusion of the 1990–91 campaign.
-He signed an offer sheet for five years and $2.44 million with the New York Rangers, where he would join former Edmonton Oilers teammates Mark Messier and Jeff Beukeboom.
+Graves signed an offer sheet for five years and $2.44 million with the New York Rangers, where he would join former Edmonton Oilers teammates Mark Messier and Jeff Beukeboom.
 Neil Smith, the general manager of the Rangers, was familiar with Graves, having earlier served as the Red Wings' director of scouting.
 In 1991–92, Graves' first season with the Rangers, he scored 26 goals, helping the team to a 105-point, Presidents' Trophy-winning regular season.
 Graves finished fifth in the voting for the Frank J. Selke Trophy as the best defensive forward in the league.
-In Game 2 of the Patrick Division finals against the Pittsburgh Penguins, he fractured the left wrist of superstar Mario Lemieux with a vicious two-handed swing of his stick.
-Graves was assessed only a minor penalty on the play and allowed to take part in Game 3, in which he scored the first goal of a 6–5 overtime victory.
+In game two of the Patrick Division Finals against the Pittsburgh Penguins that year, he fractured the left wrist of superstar Mario Lemieux with a vicious two-handed swing of his stick that resulted in a broken bone in his hand.
+Graves was assessed only a minor penalty on the play and allowed to take part in game three, in which he scored the first goal of a 6–5 overtime victory.
 After he was suspended for the remainder of the series, the Penguins rallied to win the next three games and the series on the way to the Stanley Cup championship.
+In the 1992–93 season, he had 36 goals and 65 points.